What is Combination Skin? Understanding This Skin Type

 The main goal of caring for combination skin is figuring out how to strike a balance.
 You might not be able to completely eliminate the causes of your combination skin, but you can do things to help bring about a healthy balance, which will, in turn, minimize any skin-related issues you’re experiencing.

 Environmental and lifestyle adjustments that can help balance combination skin include:

 - Reducing stress, this includes making sure you’re getting plenty of good quality sleep each night.

-- Exercising to help keep hormone levels balanced and to increase flood flow to the skin surface.
+- Exercising to help keep hormone levels balanced and to increase blood flow to the skin surface.

 - Drinking lots of water to keep your skin hydrated from the inside out.

 - Avoiding foods that are common triggers for inflammation, such as those that are processed, fried, or high in sugars.

 You can also help keep combination skin in check by caring for it properly every day.
 This includes: